harisspace/simple-blog-using-php/README.md

 # You can run this repo using apache server or XAMPP

-# You can see the result on
+# You can see the result at
 http://harisspace.epizy.com/